Naalayira Divya Prabandham: Compilation

 The collection, once thought to have been lost, was organised in the form of an anthology by Nathamuni.
+According to tradition, Nathamuni compiled the Naalayira Divya Prabandham in the 10th century, after the Alvars.

 Nathamuni was born in Veera Naarayanapuram (Veeranam) or present-day Kaattu Mannaar Koil.
-There is a long time gap between Tirumangai Alvar (the last Alvar) and Nathamuni.
-In this dark period, nobody knew what happened to the 4,000 verses of the text.
+There is a long chronological gap between Tirumangai Alvar (the last Alvar) and Nathamuni, a period during which the transmission history of the 4,000 verses is obscure.

-Legend has it that once Nathamuni heard some people reciting the cantos of Āravāmude of Nammalvar at Kumbakonam.
+According to legend, Nathamuni once heard some people reciting the cantos of Āravāmude of Nammalvar at Kumbakonam.
 Captivated by these pasurams (hymns), he wanted to know more about them.
 One of the verses also mentioned Āyiraththul Ippaththu (Tamil: these 10 out of the 1000).
-When Nathamuni enquired about the remaining 990, the people who sang the 10 did not know anything about the other verses.
-But as the song mentioned the name and place of the Alvar (Kurugoor Satakopan), Nathamuni proceeded to Thirukurugoor and asked the people there about Nammalvar's 1,000 verses.
+When Nathamuni inquired about the remaining 990, the reciters did not know anything about the other verses.

+Guided by the name and place of the Alvar (Kurugoor Satakopan) mentioned in the verses, Nathamuni proceeded to Thirukurugoor and asked the people there about Nammalvar's 1,000 verses.
 The people did not know the 1,000 verses that Nathamuni wanted, but they told him about 11 pasurams (hymns) of Madhurakavi Alvar, a disciple of Nammalvar, and the Kanninun Cirutampu.
 They asked him to go to Thiruppulialvar, the ancient tamarind tree Nammalvar preferred to meditate under during his lifetime, and recite these 11 pasurams 12,000 times.
-Nathamuni did as advised, and pleased with his penance, Nammalvar appeared magically and granted him not only his 1,000 pasurams, but the entire 4,000-pasuram collection of all the Alvars.
+Nathamuni did as advised, and pleased with his penance, Nammalvar appeared and granted Nathamuni not only his 1,000 pasurams, but the entire 4,000-pasuram collection of all the Alvars.